 (This article was updated on 8 June 2021)

 Most of us may have put our relocation planning to a halt when the COVID-19 pandemic worsened within the past 2 years.
-With a better hope that it will only improve with the preface of global vaccination, this article will give an insight to relocation to UAE amidst the pandemic.
+With a better hope that it will only improve with the preface of global vaccination, this article will give an insight how to relocate to UAE during COVID-19 pandemic.

 Since the announcement of commercial flight suspension to and from the United Arab of Emirates (UAE) on 23 March 2020, the UAE has eased the measurements and re-introduced repatriation for expatriates and local residents to return back to their home country.